UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/dba-notes.md

 | Camp Followers | +2      | +0         | 2          | 1               |                                                           |
 | City Denizens  | +2      | +0         | 2          | 1               |                                                           |

-Rear support factors: probably won't use
+Rear support factors (supported by same type):

+* Pikes +3 vs foot (except psiloi) when supported
+* Warband +1 vs foot (except psiloi) when supported
+* Pike +1 vs Knights, Elephants, Scythed Chariots when supported
+* Light Horse +1 vs all when supported
+* Knights, Cavalry, Spears, Blades, Bows +1 vs foot in good going when supported

-Flank support factors: probably won't use
+Flank support factors:

+* Spears +1 if supported by Spears or Blades
+* Bows +1 if supported by Blades

 Tactical factors:

-+4 if in city or fort
+* +4 if in city or fort
-+2 if in camp
+* +2 if in camp
-+1 if general attached
+* +1 if general attached
-+1 if uphill or on riverbank
+* +1 if uphill or on riverbank
--1 for each flanking enemy
+* -1 for each flanking enemy
--2 if in bad going
+* -2 if in bad going

 Roll d6 for PIPs
 Moves cost 1 PIP